-Hear about the history of the area and learn the part of geology in the creation of vortex energy spots.
-Explore some shops in the Mexican-style village and admire the gorgeous beauty.
+Hear about the history of the area and learn the role of geology in the creation of vortex energy spots.
+Explore some shops in the Mexican-style village and admire the gorgeous scenery.

 After that continue towards the Canyon and observe the Desert Watchtower and the village.
 After finishing your included dinner at the village, relax and take in the sunset views.